dandv/instagram-clone/README.md

 * Upload photo to cloud (visit the http://huawei.meteor.com instance)

+* Store the device position with each photo

+* OAuth login with Weibo, Facebook, GitHub, Twitter, Google

 * Reverse chronological photo sorting

 * The photostream is automatically synchronized across all connected clients - open http://huawei.meteor.com in two browser tabs and take a new photo - it will instantly appear in both tabs.
 The sort order will also be kept.

+* REST API at /api/notes/

 * Responsive (photos automatically fit the browser viewport)